delight-dev/delight-dev.github.io/Tutorials/Views.md

 </MyView>
 ```

-Which is equivalent to the generic type: `BindableCollection<Player>` in code.
+Which creates a dependency property with the generic type `BindableCollection<Player>` in code.